 - The whole sample must be collected.
 In order to get a result which is reflective of a patient’s ‘normal’ sample, ideally the whole sample is collected.
 In the case where the whole sample is not collected in the specimen container, it is essential that you inform the fertility scientist.
 This is because depending on the portion of the sample missed, this could impact your result.
 Generally speaking the sperm-rich part of the ejaculate is in the first portion (therefore if this portion is missed, it may yield a low concentration).
 Therefore if the entire sample is not collected it may impact the result of the semen analysis and as such your referring doctor may suggest repeating the test.

 - Collection of the sample MUST be in a suitable collection container.
 This is particularly important as an inappropriate specimen container can make the results invalid; due to possible toxicity of the collection container.
 You can obtain a semen container from a QML or Sullivan Nicolaides pathology centre or chemist.
-Otherwise a specific semen collection package can be collected from the Fertility Solutions clinic.

 Factors That Can Affect Sperm Production